lue-bird/elm-typed-value/README.md

 Fundamental concepts are similar to [Prior art](#Prior-Art):

-A value is wrapped in the `type Val` with a phantom `tag`.
+A value is wrapped in the `type Typed` with a phantom `tag`.

-A `Val ...
+A `Typed ...
 Meters ...
-Float` can't be called a `Val ...
+Float` can't be called a `Typed ...
 Kilos ...
 Float` anymore!

-For `type`s with just 1 constructor with a value a `Val` can be a good replacement.
+For `type`s with just 1 constructor with a value a `Typed` can be a good replacement.
 ```elm
 type Special
     = Special Value